 Ways to use sea salt

 The color can indicate the presence of minerals that may affect the taste of your food, but it is still largely cosmetic.
 As a result, many chefs prefer to use colored sea salts exclusively to finish their dishes.
-For example, a colored sea salt can be sprinkled over a sliced steak or atop loaves of bread before they go into the oven.
-They may also served table side to enhance your presentation.
+For example, colored sea salt can be sprinkled over a sliced steak or atop loaves of bread before they go into the oven.
+They may also be served tableside to enhance your presentation.